Mental Health for PTA Leaders

 For PTA Leaders: Healthy MindsFor PTA Leaders

-PTA’s are perfectly positioned to connect families, students and teachers to mental health resources to reach the following goals:
+PTAs are perfectly positioned to connect families, students and teachers to mental health resources to reach the following goals:

-3. Supporting school leadership in providing relevant school-based mental health supports and services to families and teaching positive social and emotional skills to kids.
+2. Supporting school leadership in providing relevant school-based mental health supports and services to families and teaching positive social and emotional skills to kids.

-4. Ensuring that mental health supports are available and accessible to all students and recognize the uniqueness of each child.
+3. Ensuring that mental health supports are available and accessible to all students and recognize the uniqueness of each child.

 Healthy Minds Toolkit for PTA Leaders